 All cream-based products will expire eventually although most have a year lifespan.
-Check your lipsticks, glosses, cream shadows, cream liners, foundations and concealers regularly.
-Mascaras however need to be changed ever 2 months.
-Powder-based products such as blushers, powders, and eye shadows can last much longer as they are not liquid based and therefore don’t require preservatives to keep them fresh.
+Check your lipsticks, glosses, cream shadows, cream liners, foundations, and concealers regularly.
+Mascaras however need to be changed every 2 months.
+Powder-based products such as blushers, powders, and eye shadows can last much longer.
+They are not liquid based and therefore don’t require preservatives to keep them fresh.
 Keep them clean with an antibacterial spray as described above.

 Be wary of using heated tools!

 If you do hair as well as makeup, using heated tools is one of the biggest dangers.
 It is extremely important to take your time in blow-drying, curling, or straightening hair.
 Taking it slowly and concentrating can mean avoiding accidents, as you don't want to singe the bride!